 Ultimately, the key to a successful transition is finding an arrangement that is fair to all of the parties involved and ensures that our client’s interests are protected.

 The goal is to have the transaction a “win-win” for both doctors and to ensure the on-going success of the practice.

 While the most common reason to value a practice is to plan for a sale, there are many reasons to seek valuation services.
 Often, the valuation is performed prior to bringing in a new associate who has the potential to become a partner.
 An appraisal is also typically required in sale transactions but may also be necessary in the context of a group practice dissolution, divorce or estate, and gift tax planning.

 The goal is to provide both owners and third parties with a fair value of the practice.
 It is also usually a requirement for a purchasing doctor to secure bank financing.

-We have appraised over two thousand dental and specialty practices, and our techniques have become recognized as industry standards.
+We have appraised thousands of dental and specialty practices, and our techniques have become recognized as industry standards.